Geonovum/testbed-spatial-APIs/topic #2 Spatial data APIs Discovery/README.md

 ## Problem Statement.
 IHO S-100 provides an overall methodology and set of component standards for modelling and encoding all types of marine phenomena.
 It is the culmentaiton of many years effort by the hydrographic community and is approaching edition 5.0.0, intended for live implementation on commercial vessel bridges satisfying international regulatory standards and for primary navigation of verssels.

 S-100 implements or profiles many of the ISO19100 series of standards, with the intention of increasing interoperability for the many international hydrographic offices needing to produce data serving broader purposes.

 Traditionally most HOs worldwide have produced data to serve the goal of primary navigation but many case studies have highlighted the immense value of marine geospatial data.

 Findability of marine geospatial data from these organisations remains bespoke and relatively under-standardised.
-Within the core market and user base for data individual use cases have been implemented for discoverability but interoperability is low between implementers in regions and little standardisation has been explored.
+Within the core market and user base for data individual use cases have been implemented for discoverability but interoperability is low between implementers in different regions and little standardisation has been explored from a technical perspective.

+Much effort and activity has been focused on broader uses through the IHO's own MSDI working group (MSDIWG) but this has focused on building capacity rather than technical means of achieving interoperability.
+As a result, most IHO implementers have developed a broad range of solutions for MSDI deployment and data promulgation with a large disparity of standards, encodings and formats in use.

 ### S-57 data

+The primary output of most IHO data producers is the electronic navigational chart (ENC).
+An ENC is a vector based format, designed specifically for the purpose of narine navigation of large, SOLAS class vessels.
+It is the result of many years of standardisation globally and is a comprehensive standard encompassing 180 different feature classes and their respective attributes.
+S-57 has long been identified as a central cartographic asset with many broader uses other than navigation.
+Many data producers disaggregate the component features from the S-57 chart and form value added datasets in order to allow access to individual feature classes such as:
+* Bathymetric data, soundings and depth areas
+* Coastline, Shoreline Constructions and Land Areas
+* Wrecks, Obstructions and Hazards
+* Aids to Navigation
+* Maritime Limits and Boundaries

+The end result of many years of cooperation with organisations under the IMO, ENC is accepted for primary navigation of all vessels under the international SOLAS convention.
+Its content, therefore, carries a significant amount of liability for its member state producers.

+S-101, described in the next section is the replacement format for ENC currently entering the development stage by the IHO.

 S-57 electronic chart data is distributed with a basic aggregation methodology, thus:

 ![image](https://user-images.githubusercontent.com/3368156/144290302-fc877b69-438f-432c-99f1-b5d6078025f7.png)